sagan9/se377_2017/README.md

 |  < 50 |   D   |
 | if needed | F |

-## Other policies

-You may bring your notebook or tables during

 ## Chatting and Plagiarism

 Each student is required to finish all the assignments by his/her own, and each project team should finish their term project on their own.